10 Tips to Help Prepare for Visiting Machu Picchu

 7. Hire a Guide

-It’s worth it to hire a guide.
+If you ae not looking to book a tour to Machu Picchu and are keen to do the trip independently it really is worth it to hire a guide.
 Getting to Machu Picchu is pretty straightforward and there are so many tourists that it’s pretty safe to get there on your own.
 Once inside the site though, there aren’t any plaques telling you what things are.
 It’s nice to be able to go to a place and take some information back with you.
 The guides will give a bit of history and explain the different uses for the buildings, temples and plazas.
 There are plenty of guides outside the entrance that speak different languages that you can hire.

 8. Huayna Picchu